boldbi/bold-bi-docs/docs/working-with-data-source/dashboard-parameter/uses-of-dashboard-parameters.md

 ![Range type parameter in stored procedure](/static/assets/working-with-datasource/dashboard-parameter/images/dashboard-parameter-SP-range.png)

+## Data Filter

+You can use parameters in the `Data filter` to filter records.
+To configure the `Data filter`, refer to the [configuring data filters](/working-with-data-source/transforming-data/configuring-data-filters/#parameters) section.

 ## Custom Query

 Type `@` to list the available parameters.
-You can use it anywhere in query editor window.
+You can use it anywhere in the query editor window.

 Another way is, user can manually type the required parameter in code view using the syntax.